nseinlet/openscad_library/README.md

 ## Smaragd

-Smaragd module is in two parts, `smaragd.scad` which original parts and `smaragd_assemblies.scad` which contains semi-finished products
+Smaragd module is in two parts, `smaragd.scad` with original parts and `smaragd_assemblies.scad` which contains semi-finished products

 Just include the assemblies module to design a smaragd:
 ```